skellykiernan/dev_setup/README.md

 myvim
 =====

-My Vim, changes made to android Terminal IDE
+My Vim, changed to use vundle to install my plugins
- - solarised colorscheme
- - added mako syntax
- - added Syntastic package